Kohnert posets and polynomials of northeast diagrams: Ranked posets

-\textbf{Case (b):} $(r_1-1,c_3)\in D_3$.
-If this cell has an empty space beneath it, we can again move all but the leftmost cell to the right of column $c_1$ in row $r_3$ down to row $r_1-1$, take this leftmost cell to the same $x_3'$ position, and apply Lemma~\ref{lem:chump}(a) as above.
-So instead suppose there are no empty spaces beneath $(r_1,c_3).$
+If this cell has an empty space beneath it, we can again move all but the leftmost cell to the right of column $c_1$ in row $r_3$ down to row $r_1-1$, take this leftmost cell to the same $x_3'$ position, and apply Lemma~\ref{lem:chmp}(a) as above.
+So instead suppose there are no empty spaces beneath $(r_1-1,c_3).$

-\begin{enumerate} \item[4(b)] We perform $r_3 - r_1-1$ elementary moves on every cell $(r_3, c)$ for $c_1< c \leq c_3$, so that they all end up in row $r_1+1$.
+\begin{enumerate} \item[(4b)] We perform $r_3 - r_1-1$ elementary moves on every cell $(r_3, c)$ for $c_1< c \leq c_3$, so that they all end up in row $r_1+1$.
 Call the resulting diagram $D_4$ and its cell $x_3'=(r_1+1,c_3)$.

-\item[5(b)] We perform $r_2 - r_1 - 1$ elementary moves on $x_2$ in $D_4$ to obtain a diagram $D_5$ such that the cell in column $c_1$ labeled $r_2$ is in row $r_1 + 1$ as well.
-We call this cell $x_2'$. \end{enumerate} This diagram then satisfies the hypotheses of Lemma~\ref{lem:chump}(b), choosing $x_1$, $x_2'$, $(r_1-1, c_3)$, and $x_3'$ in that order to be the cells described in condition (i) of the lemma.
+\item[(5b)] We perform $r_2 - r_1 - 1$ elementary moves on $x_2$ in $D_4$ to obtain a diagram $D_5$ such that the cell in column $c_1$ with label $r_2$ is in row $r_1 + 1$ as well.
+We call this cell $x_2'$. \end{enumerate} This diagram then satisfies the conditions (b)(i) through (b)(iv) in the statement of Lemma~\ref{lem:chmp}(b), choosing $x_1$, $x_2'$, $(r_1-1, c_3)$, and $x_3'$ of $D_5$ (in that order) to be the cells described in condition (b)(i).
 This completes the proof of the forward implication.

 (Proof of $\Leftarrow$) We show the contrapositive.
 Suppose $D_0$ is northeast and $\mathcal{P}(D_0)$ is not ranked.
 By Lemma \ref{lem:rankedCovering}, there are $D, D' \in \mathcal{P}(D_0)$ such that $D' \lessdot D$, but $D'$ is obtained from $D$ by a Kohnert move applied to a cell $x_2' = (r, c_1)$ such that $x_1' = (r-1, c_1) \in D$.
 If there were no cells of the form $x_3' = (r-1, c_3) \in D$ for some $c_3 > c_1$, then $D'$ could be obtained from $D$ by first applying a Kohnert move to $x_1'$ and then to $x_2'$.
 Thus, $D$ does contain such a cell $x_3'$.